rms1000watt/degeneres/Readme.md

 - [x] Add Catch-all, root handler with debug "path not found"
 - [x] `go generate` to self regen generated code
 - [x] Copy proto file into generated project
+- [x] Pull handlers into separate package for easier regen
+- [ ] Generator validation on types to handle duplication infile and across imports
 - [ ] More docs
 - [ ] More examples
 - [ ] Generate unit tests